purple-claw/registration-and-login-system-with-PHP/README.md

 After creating the table, we have to create a PHP MySQL connector script to connect to the MySQL database server create a file named db.php and save it into new directory, where you have to place all the nesscary files that we will host on our locahost XAMPP.

+# Session Create for Logged in User

+Next, we have to create a session for the user.
+Create a file named auth_session.php and write the code found in auth_session.php i given above or simply download the file, and place it in our project folder in Localhost.